-Leaving the service area: With the exception of the annual enrollment period, the only other time you may change your election for coverage under the PPO-Copay Option is if you relocate out of your network service area.
+Leaving the service area: With the exception of the annual enrollment period, the only other time you may change your medical election is if you relocate out of your network service area.

-If you move out of your PPO-Copay Option's network service area, you may either stay enrolled in the PPO-Copay Option (if available in your new location), select another medical plan available in your new location or, you may waive coverage.
-You must contact HR Services to process a relocation Life Event within 60 days of the event.
+If you move out of your network service area, you will only be eligible for the Out-of-Area Option.
+You must contact the Benefits Service Center to process a relocation Life Event within 60 days of the event.
 This allows you to update your records and make a new benefits coverage selection, if applicable.
-If you do not notify HR Services of your election, you will be enrolled in a plan offered in your new location.
+If you do not notify the Benefits Service Center of your election, you will be enrolled in a plan offered in your new location.
 (See "Default Coverage" in the General Enrollment section.)